davidsbatista/TAC-Entity-Linking/README.md

 # TAC-Entity-Linking

+The entity-linking task consists in linking name-entity mentions in a document collection to the correct entity in a Knowledge Base, dealing with disambiguation.
+For instance, the string-name `Washingon` in a document might represent:

+- George Washington (1732–1799), first president of the United States
+- Washington (state), United States
+- Washington, D.C., the capital of the United States

 This repository contains the code for an entity linking prototype, trained and tested with the datasets from the TAC Entity-Linking sub-task.

-The task consists in linking name-entity mentions in a document collection to the correct entity in a Knowledge Base, dealing with disambiguation.
+A detaied report of the system can be found [here](dsbatista-projecto_RI.pdf)

 Data